mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/README.md

 <p>Design a lightweight but strong drone payload structure by applying core statics principles such as equilibrium, moments, trusses, and center‑of‑mass analysis.</p>
 <strong>Learning Outcomes: </strong>
 <ul><li>Apply statics concepts (equilibrium, free‑body diagrams, trusses, and moments) to a real engineering system.</li>
-<li> Analyze structural loads, material choices and design tradeoffs with MATLAB-based computation of forces, moments, and center-of-mass positions.</li>
+<li> Analyze structural loads, material choices, and design tradeoffs with MATLAB-based computation of forces, moments, and center-of-mass positions.</li>
 <li> Evaluate structual design concepts through simulation, with an emphasis on understanding how payload placement and structural design influence drone stability and performance.</li></p></ul></td>
 </tbody>
 </table>